 If your team finds itself struggling to churn out fresh content week after week, take heart.
 There’s a proven way to get great results by doing less work that doesn’t rely on tools like ChatGPT.
 While generative AI platforms can certainly play a role in developing new content, the chances are high that you’re sitting on a gold mine of content that you may not even realize is there.

 I’m talking about repurposing and rewriting content you have already produced.
-This means using existing articles as a foundation for valuable, new content pieces and avoid starting from square one each time you put pen to paper.
+This means using existing articles as a foundation for valuable, new content pieces – avoiding square one each time someone puts pen to paper.

 Rewriting content doesn’t mean that you change a few words in an article and republish it.
 (That’s a different strategy, entirely.)
 When rewriting content, you’ll want to take the basic ideas from your original article and put a new spin on them.
 Here are some easy ways to do that.